FriendlyAgent/RavenDB.Docker/README.md

 # How to use this image
 `docker run -p 8080:8080 friendlyagent/ravendb`
-This will store the workspace in '/var/lib/ravendb'.
-All RavenDB data is contained within that workspace. **RavenDB will store the system and subsequent database(s) there.**
+This will store the workspace in `/var/lib/ravendb` all RavenDB data is contained within that workspace. **RavenDB will store the system and subsequent database(s) there.**

->**Note:** You will probably want to make that a persistent volume (recommended):
+>**Note:** You will probably want to make that a persistent volume (recommended).

 `docker run -p 8080:8080 -v /your/home:/var/lib/ravendb friendlyagent/ravendb`
 This will store the RavenDB data in `/your/home` on the host.

-## You can also use a volume container:
+## You can also use a volume container
 `docker run --name myravendb -p 8080:8080 -v /var/lib/ravendb friendlyagent/ravendb`
 Then myravendb container has the volume (please do read about docker volume handling to find out more).